AdaCore/training_material/courses/spark_for_ada_programmers/5_flow_analysis.rst

 * Ineffective statement = statement without effects

   - Dead code
   - Or statement does not contribute to an output
   - Or effect of statement is hidden from :toolname:`GNATprove`

-* Warnings can be suppressed with pragma :code:`Warnings`
+* Warnings can be suppressed with pragma :ada:`Warnings`

   .. code:: ada

      pragma Warnings (Off, "statement has no effect", Reason => "debug");
      Debug_Print (X);
      pragma Warnings (On, "statement has no effect");

-* Optional first pragma argument :code:`GNATprove` indicates it is specific to :toolname:`GNATprove`
+* Optional first pragma argument :ada:`GNATprove` indicates it is specific to :toolname:`GNATprove`

 ==============================